Frequently Asked Questions

 When do I register for classes?

-If you are in the area, you will have an opportunity to meet with a faculty member during one of APU’s on-campus preregistration events to plan your first semester schedule.
+If you are in the area, you will have an opportunity to meet with a faculty member during one of APU’s on-campus new student registration events to discuss your first semester schedule.
 APU will provide you with further information after you have been admitted.

 Will I lose credits if I transfer to APU from a quarter system?